kubeflow/community/KUBEFLOW-GENERAL-TECHNICAL-REVIEW.md

 - Kubeflow Katib: MySQL>=v8.0
 - Kubeflow Model Registry: MySQL>=v8.0

-#### Describe how the project implements Identity and Access Management.
+#### Describe how the project implements Identity and Access Management

 Kubeflow projects use a pluggable system of IAM that connects back to Kubernetes IAM in most cases.
 As a reference implementation, the optional Kubeflow Manifests/Dashboard components use the